 By: Ronald E. D’Anna, Esq.
 Special to the Boca and Delray newspapers

-Ronald E. D’Anna, Esquire, is partner of the law firm Goede, Adamczyk, DeBoest & Cross, PLLC.
-Visit www.gadclaw.com or ask questions about your issues for future columns by sending your inquiry to: email@example.com.
+Ronald E. D’Anna, Esq., is Partner of the Law Firm Goede, Adamczyk, DeBoest & Cross.
+Visit www.gadclaw.com or ask questions about your issues for future columns, send your inquiry to: email@example.com.
 The information provided herein is for informational purposes only and should not be construed as legal advice.
-The publication of this article does not create an attorney-client relationship between the reader and Goede, Adamczyk, DeBoest & Cross, PLLC, or any of our attorneys.
+The publication of this article does not create an attorney-client relationship between the reader and Goede, Adamczyk, DeBoest & Cross, or any of our attorneys.
 Readers should not act or refrain from acting based upon the information contained in this article without first contacting an attorney, if you have questions about any of the issues raised herein.
 The hiring of an attorney is a decision that should not be based solely on advertisements or this column.